guardian/dotcom-rendering/docs/architecture/3rd party technical review/002-ipsos-tagging.md

 -   Deprioritise the loading of the initial script or the subsequent scripts it loads via an alternate loading strategy
 -   Only load the tag on UK page views
--   Prefetch/preconnect to optimise DNS lookup and initial connection
+-   Preconnect to optimise DNS lookup and initial connection
 -   Do not send the events client-side but server-side.
-This approach have several benefits:
+This approach has several benefits:
     -   Do not require sending custom events in both apps and web platforms
     -   Ensure better privacy by design by not sharing any PII information such as IP addresses.